Safeguarding for students

 The term ‘self harm’ means doing anything on purpose that causes harm to yourself.
 This can include; cutting, burning, pulling your hair out, hitting yourself, scratching, overdosing or swallowing something dangerous or anything that causes harm to your body on purpose.
 Self harm is something that people do to help manage their emotions, what is sometimes called a ‘coping strategy’.
 Young people can self harm for a number of reasons.
 The most common is to help them cope with their feelings in response to situations such as; depression, low self-esteem, drug or alcohol abuse, bullying, family problems, abuse (physical, emotional or sexual) plus many more.

 How can you help yourself?
-Speak to someone you know may be able to help, perhaps a teacher or parent.
+Speak to someone who you know may be able to help, perhaps a teacher or parent.
 Look for alternative options that are soothing, are a distraction or provide stress relief.
-Try going for a walk, keeping a diary or blog, doing some sport of physical exercise, listening to music, watching a movie or getting in touch with a friend.
+Try going for a walk, keeping a diary or blog, doing some sport or physical exercise, listening to music, watching a movie or getting in touch with a friend.

 Useful link: Take a look at www.harmless.org.uk, a national voluntary organisation for people who self harm, their friends, families and professionals